 Have you ever heard the idea that what you think about becomes true?
 Before giving your speech, rather than thinking about failure and everything that could go wrong, think instead about what could go right.

-Give Your Speech to Someone Else
+Present Your Speech to Someone Else

 Giving your speech to someone else before you give it to your audience is an excellent way to overcome public speaking anxiety.
 There are certainly people you know who would be willing to listen to your speech before the big day arrives.
 Ask them to listen and then be completely honest about what they hear.